 The most common way to do this is by completing a recognised English-language test, such as the IELTS or TOEFL.
 Providing evidence of a degree you have already completed in English may also be acceptable.

-US graduate programs will have specific application deadlines tied to the start dates for their taught classes.
+US graduate programmes will have specific application deadlines tied to the start dates for their taught classes.
 It’s common for application windows to open between August and December for admission to a PhD in the autumn (or ‘fall’) of the following year.

 You’ll need to pay a fee for each graduate school application you make.
 This reflects the cost of processing and reviewing your materials.
 Typical application fees for PhD study in the USA are between $50 and $100.